Gexkill/sweng2/CI/buglist.md

   - protected field `servletReloadCheckSecs` should comes before private field `altDDName`
   - protected field `directoryListing` should comes before private field `altDDName`
   - constructor `StandardContext` should come after protected field `servletReloadCheckSecs`

+Even if some private method with the same functionality surround some public methods, the main arrangment of the methods in this class is by accessibility level, not by functionality as it should be.

 #### Initialization and Declarations